harveynick/harveynick.github.com/_posts/2012-05-17-wandering-around-london.markdown

 ![](http://images.harveynick.com/2012-05-17-wandering-around-london_IMG_0450.jpg)

 Next, we moved away from the specifically Asian attractions and took a look in the [Palm House].
 This really is an impressive building, if uncomfortably hot and humid.
 Be ready to sweat, all ye who enter here.
-Besides the tropical plants (which I don't seem to have taken any pictures of), the green house itself has an impressive art deco[^n] construction:
+Besides the tropical plants (which I don't seem to have taken any pictures of), the green house itself has an impressive art deco[^1] construction:

 [Palm House]: http://www.kew.org/visit-kew-gardens/garden-attractions-A-Z/Palm-House.htm